angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

   whose route matches the active route.
 All you have to do is define the style for it.
 </div>

-### Global application styles
+### Global app styles

 When you add styles to a component, you keep everything a component needs&mdash;HTML, the CSS, the code&mdash;together in one convenient place.
 It's easy to package it all up and reuse the component somewhere else.

-You can also create styles at the *application level* outside of any component.
+You can also create styles at the *app level* outside of any component.

 The designers provided some basic styles to apply to elements across the entire app.
 These correspond to the full set of master styles that you installed earlier during [setup](/angular/guide/setup).